You may have noticed that your invites are no longer working as they used to before.

 So to not make it happen, make sure to do this:

-- Stop your invite activities – In case LinkedIn prevents you from invitations, make sure to stop with all activities for that week, and try sending the next one as the limitation expires.
+- Stop your invite activities – In case LinkedIn prevents you from invitations, make sure to stop all activities for that week, and try sending the next one as the limitation expires.

 - Withdraw pending invites – We suggest using this time to withdraw invites from people who do not want to connect with you.
 It will help you comply with the weekly invite limit, which can result in faster restrictions expiring.